 - A God Am I: Has her moments.

-- Arrogant Kung-Fu Guy: It resulted in her taking on The Dragon of The Moon.
-And even after barely winning that fight, she still remained arrogant.
+- And even after barely winning her fight with The Dragon of The Moon, she still remained arrogant.
 After several rounds of trauma and Demonic Possession, this has subsided.

-- Back from the Dead: Revived by Drax and Phyla halfway through vol 2.
+- Back from the Dead: Revived by Drax and Phyla halfway through Guardians of the Galaxy Vol 2.

-- Combat Stilettos: Her team uniform is the only one to have heels.
+- Combat Stilettos: Her team uniform for the Guardians of the Galaxy is the only one to have heels.

 - Demonic Possession: She has a history with this.

 - Doppelmerger: During Guardians of the Galaxy (2020) she merges with her Earth-18897 counterpart, becoming a single Moondragon.

 - Dropped a Bridge on Him: Supposedly died, off-screen, around the time of Infinity Wars.
 Come 2020, it turns out Heather actually is very much alive and well, and pretty damn irritated that nobody bothered to check on her.

 - Evil Costume Switch: Heather tends to wear green outfits (except during Guardians of the Galaxy Vol 2, where she wears a modified version of the shared team uniform).
 On her return in vol. 5, she's switched to an all-black outfit.

 - The Gift: Moondragon is a classic case of this.
 Orphaned by the renegade Thanos of Titan, she was brought up on his homeworld and instructed in physical and mental disciplines for which she proved to have considerable talent.
 She got proud enough to challenge the Dragon in the Moon and apparently proved good enough to destroy it, which did not help.
 At her best she is insufferably arrogant (being almost That Damned Good to boot), and when the DitM's influence surfaces she lapses into full-blown Megalomania.
 Life with her new girlfriend seems to have mellowed her... somewhat.